Dear Fellow Students and Yogis,

 7) How can I pay for the classes?

 You need to buy a membership either from this page or in person at the AUSA's reception desk.

 If you are a member, you do not need to pay for each class individually, you can just come and enjoy as many of the regular classes as you wish!
-If you are not a member, you can still come to the classes but you need to pay £5 at the beginning of each class.
-Please bring cash with you, since we can't accept card payments.
+If you are not a member, you can still come to the classes but you need to pay £3 see below.

 8) How can I buy the membership?